Albany College of Pharmacy and Health Sciences: History

-Albany Campus
+Campus

-The ACPHS Albany Campus is located at 106 New Scotland Avenue in the University Heights section of Albany, a higher education and health care cluster that includes Albany Law School, Albany Medical College, and Sage College of Albany, as well as Albany Medical Center, St. Peter's Hospital, and the Albany Stratton VA Medical Center.
+The ACPHS Campus is located at 106 New Scotland Avenue in the University Heights section of Albany, a higher education and health care cluster that includes Albany Law School, Albany Medical College, and Russell Sage College's Albany campus, as well as Albany Medical Center, St. Peter's Hospital, and the Albany Stratton VA Medical Center.

 The Albany campus is composed of eight buildings: